Skip to main content

 This architecture follows the standard OAuth 2.0 flow where:

-• The MCP Inspector requests protected resources on behalf of the user
+• The VS Code requests protected resources on behalf of the user

 • The Authorization Server authenticates the user and issues access tokens